 A Glossary of the Top 35 Digital Product Development Terms to Build a Shared Understanding

 This list is based on more than 150 terms we identified.
 We then narrowed it down to the core Business, Design and Technology terminology listed alphabetically to support the multiple disciplines working to create great digital products and services.

-A/B testing is the practice of comparing two versions of an element of content, user experience architecture or functionality, — websites, apps, marketing emails, etc.— in order to see which version performs better.
-The two versions (A and B) are presented to users at random or within control groups based on user criteria or market segmentation in order to gauge effectiveness.
+A/B testing is the practice of comparing two versions of an element of content, user experience architecture or functionality, — websites, apps, marketing emails, etc.— to see which version performs better.
+The two versions (A and B) are presented to users at random or within control groups based on user criteria or market segmentation to gauge effectiveness.

 Accessibility is not to be confused with usability, which is the extent to which a digital product (such as a website, mobile app, software as a service, etc) can be used by a user to achieve a specified goal(s), effectively, efficiently and satisfactory within a specified use case.

 To learn more about this topic check out:

 Agile is a project, software development, and workflow methodology that focuses on continuous iteration.
 The agile methodology advocates for adaptive planning, evolutionary design and development, early delivery, and continual improvement, and it encourages rapid and flexible response to change.
 Digital product requirements and solutions evolve through the collaborative effort of self-organizing and cross-functional teams and the end user (a.k.a customer or employee).

 The term agile was popularized by the Manifesto for Agile Software Development, incorporated a broad range of software development frameworks, including Scrum and Kanban.